Agents And Coordinator

 NatsServerUrl

-Specifies the NATS endpoint used for coordinator-agent communication.
+Transport used for distributed coordinator-agent communication.

 EnableLocalDevCluster